Rasalp1/canvas-lm/documentation/UI_REDESIGN_SUMMARY.md

 # UI Redesign Complete - Arcade-Inspired Design

 ## Overview
-The Canvas LM extension has been completely redesigned with a modern, sleek UI inspired by [Arcade.software](https://www.arcade.software/), featuring shadcn/ui components and a beautiful gradient-based aesthetic.
+The Canvs LM extension has been completely redesigned with a modern, sleek UI inspired by [Arcade.software](https://www.arcade.software/), featuring shadcn/ui components and a beautiful gradient-based aesthetic.

 ## Key Design Changes